 - Take the Shoshazan Ropeway up to Mount Shosha and wander around the 1,000-year-old temple complex called Engyō-ji Temple

-11. Naoshima: the modern contemporary Japan art island
+The modern contemporary Japanese art island

 Yayoi Kusama.
 Tadao Ando.
 James Turrell.
 Walter De Maria.
 If these names mean anything to you, then you must visit Japan’s best art island, Naoshima.